AlekseyBuzmakov/FCAPS/README.md

 > $ mklink /D boost "path/to/boost" \# Windows

+Now inside __root__ (FCAPS, the cloned folder of this project), you should see the following structure.

+* boost
+* FCAPS
+* Sofia-PS
+* Tools
+* {files}

 Boost library can be install in the system and then the corresponding folder should be linked to boost subfloder, or can be downloaded from the site.
 In this case some boost libraries (regex, thread, system, filesystem) should be compiled:
 * Go to boost folder and run

 > $ ./bootstrap.

+Or in Windows,

+> $ bootstrap.bat

-* Then build all libraries
+* Then build the necessary libraries.

-> $ ./b2 debug stage
-> $ ./b2 release stage

-* _If you want a faster compiling please read the instructions from the   *Boost** library.
-In particular the following could be used_
+For Linux/MacOs:
 > $ ./b2 --with-system --with-filesystem --with-thread debug stage

 > $ ./b2 --with-system --with-filesystem --with-thread release stage

+For Windows:
+> $ b2.exe --with-system --with-filesystem --with-thread debug stage

+> $ b2.exe --with-system --with-filesystem --with-thread release stage

 The next step is to convert the project to your most loved envirement.
 For that run